-Dr. Hildebrandt’s archaeological research focuses on hunter-gatherer adaptations in California, Oregon, and the Great Basin, with particular emphasis given to prehistoric people occupying coastal environments.
+Dr. Hildebrandt’s archaeological research focuses on hunter-gatherer adaptations in California, Oregon, and the Great Basin.
 Bill is also a leader in the field of cultural resources management, and he has helped many government agencies preserve and better understand important archaeological sites under their management.
-His research is published in a variety of peer-reviewed journals and he has authored numerous monographs and book chapters published by UC Berkeley, UC Davis, UC Los Angeles, University of Utah, and the Nevada State Museum.
+His research is published in a variety of peer-reviewed journals and he has authored numerous monographs and book chapters published by the Smithsonian, American Museum of Natural History, UC Berkeley, UC Davis, UC Los Angeles, University of Utah, and the Nevada State Museum.
 He is currently working on the evolution of prehistoric hunting patterns in California and the Great Basin, applying modern approaches of human behavioral ecology to this research effort.

 Bill’s Featured Projects

 Jones T.L., D.A.
 Jones, K.W.
 Gobalet, J.F.
 Porcasi, and W.R.
 Hildebrandt

 The Morro Bay Fauna: Evidence for a Medieval Droughts Refugium on the Central California Coast.
 American Antiquity 82 (2):203-222.